Darkest Night

 • Eerie Wind: Mysterious, eerie moodscape in 3/4 time that explores ebbing and flowing dynamics.

-• Winter’s Thaw: Peaceful exploration of chord bridges (broken + solid) in 4/4 time that is perfect for students that love patterns with small changes.
+• Winter’s Thaw: Peaceful exploration of chord bridges (broken + solid) in 4/4 time that is perfect for students who love patterns with small changes.

 Brand Product